PecanProject/betydbdoc-dataentry/bulk_upload.md

 set automatically to 5 ("day").
 The `timeloc` (Time Level of Confidence) value is automatically set to 1 ("second") if the time of day is given and 9 ("no data") otherwise.

+[^specifying_a_timezone]: Currently, there is not way to specify a site timezone via the BETYdb web application.
+One must manipulate the database directly.

+[^null_timezone]: The rule is slightly different for a site that is specified
+interactively: If a time zone has been specified for the site, it must still be a valid one.
+But it isn't an error to specify a site whose time zone attribute is null.
+In this case, the date or date-and-time values specified will be interpreted as being in UTC.

 [^se_note]: Values _should_ be non-negative, but this isn't currently enforced.